chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/authorization-for-connectors/index.md

 ## Example: Setting Multiple Authorization Types

 This example demonstrates how to set up a Connector with different authorization types for server and browser interactions.
-In this scenario, we'll use OAuth2.0 Client Credentials for server interactions and OAuth Authorization Code for browser interactions.
+In this scenario, we'll use OAuth 2.0 Client Credentials for server interactions and OAuth Authorization Code for browser interactions.

 ### Step 1: Prepare Authorization Data Files

 First, create two JSON files with the necessary authorization data:

-#### OAuth2.0 Client Credentials JSON
+#### OAuth 2.0 Client Credentials JSON
 ```json title="oauth-client-credentials.json"
 {
   "name": "MyClientCredentials",